vegaprotocol/specs/protocol/0000-validators-chosen-by-stake.md

 1) self-stake to their validator Vega key at least `reward.staking.delegation.minimumValidatorStake`.
 1) wait for others to delegate to them.

-At the end of each epoch Vega will choose the validators with the `validator_score`, see [rewards spec](0061-simple-POS-rewards-SweetWater.md) up to `network.numberOfValidators` with the highest score.
-Note that this number combines own + delegated stake together with `performance_score` which measures basic node performance.
-A completely dead node will have `performance_score = 0` and will thus get automaticaly excluded, regardless of their stake.
-If two validators have the same score then the one that is currently a validator is placed higher in the list.

-These will be the validating nodes for the next epoch.
-Note that to be eligible certain criteria need to be met:
+Note that to be eligible as a potential validator certain criteria need to be met:
 1) Own stake >= `reward.staking.delegation.minimumValidatorStake`.
 1) Network has verified key ownership (see below).

+At the end of each epoch Vega will calculate `validator_score`, see [rewards spec].
+For validators currently in the Vega validator set it will scale the `validator_score` by `(1+see [rewards spec])`.
+Note that this number combines own + delegated stake together with `performance_score` which measures basic node performance togther whether the multisig contract carries the correct information [multisig](0030-multisig_control_spec.md); more on this later.

+Vega will sort all current validators as `[v_1, ..., v_n]` with `v_1` with the highest and `v_n` with the lowest score.
+If `v_l = v_m` then we place higher the one who's been validator for longer.
+Vega will sort all those who submitted a transaction wishing to be validators using `validator_score` as `[w_1, ..., w_k]`.
+If `w_1>v_n` (i.e. the highest scored potential validator has more than the lowest score incumbent validator) then in the new epoch `w_1` becomes a Tendermint validator.
+If `w_l = w_m` then we resolve this by giving priority to the one who submitted the transaction to become validator earlier.
+A completely dead node that's proposing to become a validator will have `performance_score = 0` and will thus get automaticaly excluded, regardless of their stake.

 ## Becoming validator transaction
 All keys mentioned here are understood to match the node configuration.